yangwenz/kserve-helper/README.md

 # kserve-helper

-This is a helper for building docker images for ML models.
+*kserve-helper* is a toolkit for building docker images for ML models built on KServe.
+It supports model input validation, uploading generated files to S3 or GCS, building model images, etc.
 [Here](https://github.com/HyperGAI/kserve-helper/tree/main/examples) are some basic examples.
-For more examples, please visit this [repo](https://github.com/HyperGAI/model-zoo).

 ## Implement a Model Class for Serving
-To build a docker image for serving, we only need to implement one class with `load` and `predict`
+To build a docker image for serving, we only need to implement a model class with `load` and `predict`
 methods:
 ```python
 class Model: